practical-scientific-computing/practical-scientific-computing.github.io/shell/02-remote-access.md

 Ctrl-a : sessionname session2
 ```

 You'll see a box pop up at the bottom of the screen, which is your line.
-Now detatch this screen
+Now detach this screen

 ```
 Ctrl-a d